Life As a Tank Car, Truck, or Ship Loader

 - Receiving Operator

-Is There Job Demand for Tank Car, Truck, and Ship Loaders?
+Is There Going to be Demand for Tank Car, Truck, and Ship Loaders?

-In 2016, there was an estimated number of 10,800 jobs in the United States for Tank Car, Truck, or Ship Loader.
+There were about 10,800 jobs for Tank Car, Truck, or Ship Loader in 2016 (in the United States).
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Tank Car, Truck, or Ship Loader by 2026.
-There will be an estimated 1,400 positions for Tank Car, Truck, or Ship Loader per year.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Tank Car, Truck, or Ship Loader are Idaho, Nevada, and Arizona.
 Watch out if you plan on working in Ohio, South Carolina, or New Mexico.
 These states have the worst job growth for this type of profession.